-The August 1993 issue of Health Reports is a list of health products including reports and testimonies issued by the General Accounting Office (GAO) over the past 2 years.
-Organized chronologically, the entries provide a title, report number, and issue date for each GAO health product.
+Health Reports is a list of health-related products, including reports and testimonies issued by the General Accounting Office (GAO) over the past 2 years.
+Organized chronologically, the entries provide a title, report number, and issue date for each GAO health-related product.
 Reports and testimonies on the same topic may be combined into a single entry.

-The first section--Recent GAO Health Products--summarizes reports and testimonies on selected health issues published from April through July 1993.
+The first section--Recent GAO Health Products--summarizes reports and testimonies on selected health issues published during the past 4 months.
 This section is followed by a list of additional products published during the same period and then a section listing summaries of most frequently requested health reports.
-The remainder of Health Reports is a list of health products published from August 1991 through July 1993 organized by subject areas as shown in the table of contents.
+The remainder of Health Reports is a list of health-related products published during the past 2 years and organized by subject as shown in the table of contents.
 As appropriate, entries have been cross-indexed and are included in more than one subject area.
-An order form to be placed on our mailing list for Health Reports is on page 50 of this report.
-An order form to request GAO products is on page 51.
+Order forms to be placed on our mailing list for Health Reports and to request GAO products appear at the end of this publication.